Environmental Upgrade Finance (EUF)

 Download: Flinders General Store Case Study(PDF, 1MB)

-To see other case studies, visit the Better Building Finance website.
+To see other case studies, visit Sustainable Australia Fund and Better Building Finance.

 Download: EUF Fact Sheet(PDF, 352KB)